samsquire/ideas2/README.md

 A tool that either generates configuration files or command line options to try out different combinations of configuration options together.
 Use a hill climbing algorithm to see how each option affects run time performance or some other property of the system such as safety.

-# 77. Devops dataflow language
+# 77. Devops Data Flow Model and Execution

 Model dataflow between infrastructure provisioning tools such as Terraform, Ansible, Packer and execute the resulting graph in parallel.